Drepung Monastery Lhasa - Tibet's Largest Monastery Complex

 Drepung Monastery Map

-Nechung Monastery about 500 meters in the southeast direction, is a Buddhist college, features various kinds of rich colored murals worth seeing.
+7. Nearby Attraction: Nechung Monastery about 500 meters in the southeast direction, is a Buddhist college renowned for its various kinds of vibrant colored murals — also well worth a visit.

 How to Plan A Tibet Tour